Natural Resource Governance and Energy Transition: Policies and Practice

 State-owned companies’ governance

 Corruption and accountability

-The course is made up of online self-study material (readings, videos, online fora and online quizzes and exercises) and interactive live lectures by leading experts, group discussions and skill-building workshops.
-Course participants also have the opportunity to sign up for online one-on-one clinics with our experts to discuss individual challenges they are facing in their respective contexts.
+The online advanced course includes self-study material (readings, videos, assignments, and exercises), online forum discussions, interactive live lectures by leading experts, group discussions and skill-building workshops.
+Participants will also have the possibility to attend supplementary optional sessions and sign-up for online one-on-one clinics with our experts to discuss individual challenges they face in their countries and request advice.